A very warm welcome to your local D.A. website

 South Wales District Association(SWDA) is a section of the Camping and Caravanning Club.

-Please note that due to the current and future Coronavirus restrictions the list is liable to change.
+Please note that due to the current and future Coronavirus restrictions the list of sites and the amenities available on some sites is liable to change.

 Following on from what has been a very different and difficult year where many decisions have had to be made first and foremost to protect you, our members and staff, but also to follow the guidelines being set down by the Welsh Government and the C&CC.